-YOUR VOTE IN BLUE OR BLACK INK AS THIS PROXY, WHEN PROPERLY SIGNED, WILL BE VOTED IN THE MANNER DIRECTED.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES SET FORTH HEREIN, FOR THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LIP FOR THE FISCAL YEAR ENDING DECEMBER 31, 2018, FOR THE APPROVAL OF COMPENSATION FOR NAMED EXECUTIVE OFFICERS, FOR THE APPROVAL OF AN AMENDMENT TO THE COMPANY'S ARTICLES OF INCORPORATION TO PERMIT STOCKHOLDERS TO ACT TO AMEND THE COMPANY'S BYLAWS, AND IN THE DISCRETION OF THE PROXY HOLDERS AS TO ANY OTHER MATTERS WHICH MAY PROPERLY COME BEFORE THE MEETING.
-1. To elect 6 nominees for Abraham Eisenstat Directors: FOR AGAINST ABS Gregg A. Gonsalves Pamela N. Hootkin Steven G. Rogers PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE INCLOSED ENVELOPE.
-Bruce J. Schanzer Roger M. Widmann 2. tment of Ernst & Young LLP as indeper ounting firm for the fiscal year ending Dece 3.
-The approval (non-bi named executive offic inding) of the compensation of the Comp any's 4. n amendment to the Company's Article tit stockholders to act to amend the Compa 5.
-With discretionary au Meeting. thority upon such other matters as may pr operly come before t o change the address on your account, please check the box at right and ndicate your new address in the address space above.
-Please note that hanges to the registered name(s) on the account may not be submitted via his method.
-MARK H HERE IF YOU PLAN TO ATTEND THE MEE TING. signature of Stockholder Date: Signature of Stockholder Date:
+IN OF ALL OF THE DIRECTOR NOMINEES, AND "FOR" PROPOSALS 2, 3 AND LOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERI THIS PROXY, WHEN PROPERLY SIGNED, WILL BE VOTED IN THE MANNER DIRECTED.
+IF 1.
+To elect 6 nominees as directors: ANST ABSTA IO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL DIF THE DIRECTOR NOMINEES SET FORTH HEREIN, FOR THE RATIFICATION OF THE APPOINTMENT OF ERNST & YOUNG LLP FOR THE FISCAL YEAR ENDING DECEMBER 31.
+Abraham Eisenstat 1018, FOR THE APPROVAL OF COMPENSATION FOR ALL OF THE COMPANY'S NAMED EXECUTIVE OFFICERS, FOR THE APPROVAL OF AN AMENDMENT TO THE COMPANY'S Gregg A. Gonsalves ARTICLES OF INCORPORATION TO PERMIT STOCKHOLDERS TO ACT TO AMEND THE COMPANY'S BY-LAWS, AND IN THE DISCRETION OF THE PROXY HOLDERS AS TO ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING.
+Pamela N. Hootkin Steven G. Rogers PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
+Bruce J. Schanzer Roger M. Widmann 2.
+To ratify the appointment of Ernst & Young LLP as independent registered public accounting firm for the fiscal year ending December 31, 2018.
+3. The approval (non-binding) of the compensation of the Company's named executive officers, 4.
+The approval of an amendment to the Company's Articles of Incorporation to permit stockholders to act to amend the Company's by-laws.
+5. With discretionary authority upon such other matters as may properly come to Meeting. efore th fo change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via his method.
+MARK HERE IF YOU PLAN TO ATTEND THE MEETING.
+Signature of Stockholder Date: Signature of Stockholder Date: